-For MNIST we used the example neural network provided by PyTorch 9 as the classifier to be explained.
-The classifier achieved 99.8% accuracy on the training set and 99.2% on the test set.
-On the explanation dataset, the accuracy is 73%, and a confusion matrix for the classifier on the explanation dataset is shown in Table 11.
-The performance of the classifier is poor when compared to the whole test set, due to the fact that we have included several manually selected exemplars, which are unusually drawn, but still valid as digits (based on our own judgement).
+Fig. 11.
+Confusion matrix of the classifier on the explanation dataset for MNIST formance of the classifier is poor when compared to the whole test set, due to the fact that we have included several manually selected exemplars, which are unusually drawn, but still valid as digits (based on our own judgement).
 Similarly to CLEVR-Hans3, we generated explanations for the predictions of the classifier on the exemplars using KGrules-HT (Alg.
 3) and KGrules-H (Alg.
 1) with Alg.
-4 as the merge operation, and loaded the explanation dataset Confusion Matrix on the Explanation Dataset in GraphDB for acquiring certain answers.
+4 as the merge operation, and loaded the explanation dataset in GraphDB for acquiring certain answers.
 We also experimented with the QLCS as the merge operation, but the resulting queries mostly contained a large number of variables which could not be effectively minimized, which could be due to the complex connections between variables with a symmetric role.